-Learn the basic rules and structure of nurse’s notes
+Learn the basic rules and structure of a nurse’s note

-urses notes can be sometimes called narrative notes or progress notes but don’t get confused.
-The information you write in these pages are for the most part, legal documents.
-There are times when you do need to document, and others you might not need at all.
+urses notes are sometimes called narrative notes or progress notes but don’t get confused.
+The information you write in these pages are legal documents.
+There are times when you do need to document, and others you should not.
 What you write or fail to do, is equally important.
 But also important is to understand who you’re writing for, and why and when you need to write.
 Confused yet?
 Read on.

 Here’s some basic rules

 Rule # 1 who are you writing for

 When you write anything, you are doing so because you need to communicate something to someone.
 In the case of nurse’s notes, your target audience is a legal entity like: the state, your boss or a lawyer.
 When writing your documentation keep this idea in mind.
 Write, so that information cannot be misconstrued.
 Everything you write should not invite any further questioning.
 Never write open ended statements.

 It it is all about documentation.If you did not document, it doesn’t exist.
 If you gave the right medication but documented the wrong one – you gave the wrong medication.
 You are documenting the work you did so you can prove you did the work.
 Likewise you are documenting events that happened so you can also prove they did happen.
 So nurses notes among many things are – proof of your work.